SnehaDharne/exocortex/README.md

-# 🧠 Exocortex: Brain dump, but smarter
+# 🧠 Exocortex: A scientist's external brain
 ### Motivation : This project extends the concept of "exocortex" proposed in:

 ##  Yager, Kevin G. (2024).
 Towards a science exocortex.
 Digital Discovery, 3(10). https://doi.org/10.1039/D4DD00175K